balexdalex42/cse110_lab7/README.md

 **Answer:**
 - **Navigation Mode** runs a full page load from scratch and measures performance, accessibility, and load times as the user would experience them.
-- **Snapshot Mode** analyzes the page in its current visual state without reloading it, which is useful for catching layout or accessibility issues but not performance-related ones.
+- **Snapshot Mode** analyzes the page (no reload) in its current visual state without reloading it, which is useful for catching layout or accessibility issues but not performance-related ones.

 ---

 ### 4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.

 **Answer:**
-1. **Optimize images** by compressing them to reduce load time.
+1. **`<html>` element doesn't have [lang] attribute** - This means that the screen reader assumes that the page is in the default language that the user chose when setting up the screen reader.
+If the page is not in the user's default language, the screen reader might pronounce things wrong.
-2. **Minimize unused JavaScript** to make the site load and interact faster.
+2. **No `<meta name="viewport">` tag found** - A `<meta name="viewport">` not only optimizes the app for mobile screen sizes, but also prevents a 300 millisecond delay to user input.
-3. **Add descriptive alt text** for all images to improve accessibility for screen readers.
+3. **Document does not have a meta description** - Meta descriptions may be included in search results to concisely summarize page content.